azrin640/ngwp/README.md

 ### How to Install

-Clone this repo (git need to be installed)
+Clone this repo in /opt folder either local or server (git need to be installed)

 ```
 git clone https://github.com/azrin640/ngwp.git